Skip to main content

 Cloud Architecture

-Cloud-Native Architecture: Strategic Design Patterns for Scale
+Cloud-Native Architecture: Design Patterns That Scale

 Edward Pina-Butler